isomerpages/moe-nanhuahigh/_about-us/Principal's Message 校长献词.md

 	</center>
 <p>
-who embrace tradition and embody the spirit of Junzi (君子) in pursuing learning for our inner cultivation, with our timeless Nan Hua values (忠，孝，仁，爱，礼，义，廉，耻) as our moral compass, so that we may lead with courage, compassion, and humility in our outward contribution in championing a better society.
+who embrace tradition and embody the spirit of Junzi (君子) in pursuing learning for our inner cultivation, so that we may lead with courage, compassion, and humility in our outward contribution in championing a better society.
 </p>
 <p>As a school, we strive to achieve this vision through our mission, to
 nurture:
 </p>
 <center><strong>
-Bicultural Nanhuarians who are Confident, <br>Compassionate, and Culturally Versatile, <br>with a Passion for Life.
+Bicultural Nanhuarians who are <br>Confident, Compassionate, and Culturally Versatile, <br>with a Passion for Life.
 <br>有信心、有仁爱精神、具备跨文化素养，
 <br>并对生活充满热忱的南华双文化君子</strong>
 </center>
-We are committed to nurturing Nanhuarians with a passion not just for learning but for life, who are able to:
+We believe that each Nanhuarian must develop a passion not just for learning but for life, who are able to:
 <ul>
 <li> Embrace the cultural strengths of our Chinese values and traditions and harness their individual character strengths, to develop a healthy sense of identity with confidence;
 </li><li> Uphold Ren (仁 Humanity) in exercising empathy and thoughtful consideration for the well-being of others, to uplift lives around them with selfless compassion; and
-</li><li> Appreciate perspectives and strengths across cultures and contexts with humility and sensitivity, to collaborate respectfully and meaningfully in strengthening our multi-cultural society with cultural versatility.
+</li><li>Appreciate perspectives and experiences across cultures and contexts with humility and sensitivity, to collaborate respectfully in strengthening our multi-cultural society with cultural versatility.
 </li></ul>
+Our timeless Nan Hua values (忠，孝，仁，爱，礼，义，廉，耻) will remain as our moral compass, guiding us in learning and in life.
 Through their journey with us, we will support every Nanhuarians to develop the confidence to sense-make with purpose, make connections for growth and innovation, and strive for excellence with a healthy sense of balance and buoyancy in life.
 <p>

 <strong>Our School Theme for 2025</strong>